abpadela/Hospital-Management-Project/README.md

-WELCOME TO MY HOSPITAL PATIENT MANAGEMENT SYSTEM!
+# WELCOME TO MY HOSPITAL PATIENT MANAGEMENT SYSTEM

 This is a simple C# based information application system for documenting early patient visits and test results.